Cousins team up for rabbit success - Xenia Gazette

 But a lot did.

-Simmons — in her second year showing rabbits — had the best commercial and the best in show in addition to the best 6-8 buck and doe and best junior buck and doe.
+Simmons — in her second year showing rabbits — had the best commercial and the overall best in show in addition to best pre-junior commercial doe.

 “I was very excited,” Simmons said upon learning she swept two of the most prestigious awards.
 “They did a lot better than I thought.”